Q (James Bond): Desmond Llewelyn: 1963–1999

 Q: "Always have an escape plan." – before he is lowered out of view.

-This was the final film appearance of Desmond Llewelyn as Q in the James Bond series, although he would revive the role once again as Q in a Heineken commercial, a TV cross-promotion for The World Is Not Enough.
+The World Is Not Enough was the final film appearance of Desmond Llewelyn as Q in the James Bond series, although he would revive the role once again as Q in a Heineken commercial, a TV cross-promotion for the film.
 Llewelyn died in a car crash just weeks after the film's release.
 Between films he also starred as Q in various commercials for a diversity of products and companies.
 These included Bond collectable merchandise, Hyundai motorcars, LG video recorders, Highland Superstores, Visa credit cards, and Reach electric toothbrushes, the latter of which featured Q briefing himself in the mirror.